Marco-Gomes-BBD/sparkplug/README.md

 pipenv shell
 ```

-Run any of the rituals
+Run any of the automations
 ```
-python ritual_<sacrifice>.py
+python sparkplug_<target>.py
 ```

 ## Build